hydrovise/HydroVisE/docs/README.md

 ## Acknowledgements
-HyGIS is developed mainly by Navid Jadidoleslam with contributions from Radoslaw Goska on the design of the architecture and overall workflow.
+HyGIS is developed mainly by Navid Jadidoleslam and Radoslaw Goska at the Iowa Flood Center, University of Iowa.

 ## License
-Refer to [**Licence**](https://github.com/njadid/HyGIS/wiki/license) page for further information and license agreements.
+Refer to [**Licence**](https://github.com/njadid/HyGIS/blob/master/LICENSE) page for further information and license agreements.